matthewyang204/Schemix/README.md

 <!-- ABOUT THE PROJECT -->
 ## 📖 About The Project

 Schemix is a modern, student-focused, Qt-based study companion designed for engineering and science learners.
-With support for rich note-taking, graph plotting, unit conversion, scientific calculations, and markdown + LaTeX rendering, Schemix aims to be your all-in-one knowledge workstation.
+With support for rich note-taking, graph plotting, offline periodic table, unit conversion, scientific calculations, and markdown + LaTeX rendering, Schemix aims to be your all-in-one knowledge workstation.

 <br>